scalableinternetservices/ucsb_website/_slide_src/12_web_security.md

     &lt;script&gt;alert(&quot;oops&quot;);&lt;/script&gt;

-__Note__: XSS can also be prevented by disabling inline javascript with a Content Security Policy by trading convenience for security.
+__Note__: XSS can also be prevented by disabling inline JavaScript with a Content Security Policy by trading convenience for security.

 ---